foundeo/cfdocs/CONTRIBUTING.md

 It's documented in the [main README](https://github.com/foundeo/cfdocs#json-file-documentation).

+### How do I add a new tag or function

+All of the tags and functions are defined in a JSON file located in the [data/en](https://github.com/foundeo/cfdocs/tree/master/data/en) folder.

+1. Check the [data/en](https://github.com/foundeo/cfdocs/tree/master/data/en) folder to make sure no one else has already added it
+2. Check the open [Pull Requests](https://github.com/foundeo/cfdocs/pulls) to make sure someone else has not already submitted it.
+3. Create a new json file, take a look at an existing [function](https://github.com/foundeo/cfdocs/edit/master/data/en/arraylen.json) or [tag](https://github.com/foundeo/cfdocs/edit/master/data/en/cfcase.json) and use the [JSON format documentation](https://github.com/foundeo/cfdocs#json-file-documentation) for reference.
+Make sure there are links to offical documentation (if there is no official documentation, explain this in the pull request comment)
+4. Name it in all lowercase (eg `awesomefunction.json` or `cfawesome.json`)
+5. Locate the new file in the [data/en](https://github.com/foundeo/cfdocs/tree/master/data/en) folder
+6. Create a pull request

 ### What version of CF should the cfdocs CFML code work on?

-It should run on Adobe ColdFusion 10+ or Lucee 4.5+ please make sure any changes made to the codebase work on these platforms.
-Sadly that means you can't use member functions at this time.
+It should run on Adobe ColdFusion 2016+ or Lucee 5+ please make sure any changes made to the codebase work on these platforms.

 ### Should I use tabs or spaces?